zakarumych/egui-snarl/README.md

 # egui-snarl <img src="./logo.png" width="32"/>

-Crate for creating node-graph UIs.
+Crate for creating and manipulating node-graph UIs.
-This is in early development.
-Many more features are planned.
+It contains all necessary features and more are planned.

 # Why "snarl"?